-The Plum Card from American Express Review: Rewards for Paying Your Balance Early
+The Plum Card® from American Express 2024 Review: Rewards for Paying Your Balance Early

-The is a business charge card--with a few twists.
-This card allows you some payment flexibility, with the potential to earn rewards.
+The is a business card--with a few twists.
+It allows you some payment flexibility, with the potential to earn rewards.

-Like other American Express charge cards, the Plum Card has no preset spending limit.
+Like many other American Express cards, the Plum Card has no preset spending limit.
 That means your purchasing power isn't set in stone.

 You can add employee cards to manage spending across your business.
-There's an introductory $0 annual fee the first year, then it increases to $250.
+There's an annual fee of $250 (see Rates & Fees; terms apply).

 Our review will break down what The Plum Card from American Express has to offer.